yeoneung/tsld/README.md

 ```

 ```
-%In case of using ULA
+%naive ULA
 scaled_grad_U = grad_U;
 ```

-To run the simulation using preconditioned ULA, activate following codes in `Comparison_Langevin_iteration.m`:
+To run the simulation using preconditioned ULA, activate the following codes in `Comparison_Langevin_iteration.m`
+and deactivate lines activated for %naive ULA:

 ```
 %preconditioner